HiTSeq/hitseq.github.io/index.md

 <div class="box">
-            <h2>Welcome to HiTSeq 2025<!-- Place this tag where you want the +1 button to render. -->
+            <h2>Welcome to HiTSeq 2026<!-- Place this tag where you want the +1 button to render. -->
             </h2>
             HiTSeq is the yearly gathering of the ISCB Community of Special Interest in High Throughput Sequencing algorithms.
-This meeting takes the form of a topical track at the <a href="https://www.iscb.org/ismbeccb2025/home" target="_top">ISMB/ECCB 2025 Conference</a>, and is devoted to the latest advances in computational techniques for the analysis of high-throughput sequencing (HTS) data.
+This meeting takes the form of a topical track at the <a href="https://www.iscb.org/ismb2026/home" target="_top">ISMB 2026 Conference</a>, and is devoted to the latest advances in computational techniques for the analysis of high-throughput sequencing (HTS) data.
 It provides a forum for in depth presentations of novel algorithms, analysis methods, and